mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         The microflake normal

     Parameter ``s`` (:py:obj:`mitsuba.SGGXPhaseFunctionParams`):
-        The parameters of the SGGX phase function stored as a 6D vector [S_xx, S_yy, S_zz, S_xy, S_xz, S_yz].
-The parameters describe the
+        The parameters of the SGGX phase function S_xx, S_yy, S_zz, S_xy,
-        entries of a symmetric positive definite 3x3 matrix.
+        S_xz, and S_yz that describe the entries of a symmetric positive definite 3x3 matrix.
 The user needs to ensure that the parameters indeed represent a positive definite matrix.

     Returns → drjit.llvm.ad.Float:
         The probability of sampling a certain normal